-Consultation question 1: Do you agree that 20% of global profits should be deemed local to St Helena and taxed at local rates (25%)?
+Consultation question 1: Do you believe that 20% of global profits should be deemed local to St Helena and taxed at local rates (25%) resulting in an effective 5% tax rate on profits made globally?
+Alternatively, should the effective tax rate be 3%, 7% or something else?